-U.S. braces for 'hardest, saddest' week as coronavirus deaths surpass 9,300
+U.S. braces for 'hardest, saddest' week as some churches defy stay-at-home orders

 President Donald Trump warned on Saturday that there were “very horrendous” days ahead.

-Still, Wisconsin’s Republican-controlled legislature decided to hold in-person voting for its presidential primary on Tuesday, when Democratic-led Colorado will also go ahead with local elections.
+Washington state Governor Jay Inslee, a Democrat, whose state has seen cases flatten after early action, said if other states do not also impose strict measures, the virus will simply circulate.

-Washington state Governor Jay Inslee, a Democrat, whose state recorded the country’s first confirmed COVID-19 infection but has since seen cases flatten after early action to shutter activity, said if other states do not also impose strict measures, the virus will simply circulate.
+Rhode Island Governor Gina Raimondo said she might “shut everything down” if residents do not follow current rules as her state’s number of cases approaches 1,000 and deaths rise.

-“It would be good to have a national stay-at-home order,” he told NBC News’ “Meet the Press” program.
-“Even if Washington gets on top of this fully, if another state doesn’t, it could come back and come across our borders two months from now.”
+Eight states have yet to order residents to stay home: Arkansas, Iowa, Nebraska, North Dakota, South Carolina, South Dakota, Utah and Wyoming.
+Georgia, which has recorded 6,600 cases and more than 200 deaths, ordered residents to stay home but then allowed some beaches to reopen.

-Republican Arkansas Governor Asa Hutchinson, however, defended his refusal to order statewide restrictions, saying the situation was being watched closely and that his more “targeted approach” was still slowing the spread of the virus.
+Republican Arkansas Governor Asa Hutchinson defended his refusal to order statewide restrictions, saying the situation was being watched closely and that his more “targeted approach” was still slowing the spread of the virus.

 Adams, the surgeon general, said governors who have not issued month-long stay-at-home orders should at least consider one for the upcoming week.